How to Become a Speech Therapist in Colorado

 Step 2.
 Gain Required Professional Experience (RPE) Through a Clinical Fellowship

 Oftentimes, SLP graduates find clinical fellowships through sponsors in their graduate program.
-You may also look for clinical fellowship opportunities here.
+You may also look for clinical fellowship opportunities on other job boards where SLP openings pop up.

 • 36 weeks of full-time experience (or the equivalent part-time experience), for a total of 1260 hours at minimum.

-• Passing score when demonstrating core skills in the final segment of the experience
+• Passing an evaluation of core skills in the final segment of the experience

 • 80% of your fellowship must be spent in direct clinical contact with patients